robstoll/atrium/README.md

 ## Path Assertions

-Atrium’s assertions for paths give detailed explanations about what is going on on the file system.
+Atrium’s assertions for paths give detailed failure hints explaining what happened on the file system.
 For example, `exists` will explain which entry was the first one missing:

 <ex-path-exsits>